Pathologists’ Assistant

 The program's courses and content are ideal for:

-- Recent graduates with a degree in a biological or allied health science with exposure to anatomy, physiology, chemistry, and microbiology.
+- Recent graduates with a degree in a biological or allied health science with exposure to anatomy, physiology, chemistry and microbiology.
 Previous exposure to pathology is recommended.

-- Allied health professionals, particularly cytotechnologists, histotechnologists and medical technologists
+- Allied health professionals, particularly cytotechnologists, histotechnologists and medical technologists.

 Admission Requirements

 Students will be selected on the basis of adequate educational background and medical experience.
 A bachelor's degree in a biological or allied health science with a cumulative GPA of at least 3.0 is the minimum requirement for acceptance into the program.
 Prerequisite coursework will include microbiology, human anatomy, physiology, mathematics, English composition, general chemistry, organic and/or biochemistry, and biological science.
+Lab-based science courses are required.

 All candidates will be required to have a formal interview with the Selection Committee prior to final acceptance.
 The deadline for submission of the application is the second Friday in February of the year in which the students plan to enroll.